karthik-sundaram/aws-bert-llm-data-masking/README.md

-# Sensitive Data Masking with Named Entity Recognition (NER) Using DistilBERT
+# AWS deployment - Sensitive Data Masking with Named Entity Recognition (NER) Using DistilBERT

 This project demonstrates how a DistilBERT-based NER model can be fine-tuned to detect and mask sensitive information such as personal names, addresses, passwords, and other identifiable data.
 It showcases how we can enhance data privacy in real-world applications like healthcare or finance especially with being cautious about inadvertently sending out sensitive information into LLM/GenAi tool prompts.
+It also includes deployment and hosting using **AWS services**

 **Input: "John Doe lives at 123 Main St, California 90210."
 Masked Output: "[MASKED] [MASKED] lives at [MASKED] [MASKED] [MASKED]."**